This article will introduce you to the many ways occupational therapy can help people living with dementia.

 Example:

-Educate the husband to avoid saying “You need to get dressed”, as this might be triggering the client’s agitation and may be too abstract.
-Instead, ask the husband to hand the client one item of clothing at a time or try simple phrases such as “put the sock on your foot”
+Encourage the husband to avoid saying, “You need to get dressed.”
+This might be triggering the client’s agitation, and the phrasing might be too abstract.
+Instead, ask the husband to hand the client one item of clothing at a time or to try using simpler, clearer instructions such as, “Put the sock on your foot.”

 Promoting Activity Participation

 There is a wealth of research that shows the benefits of improving activity participation for PLWD.
-Engaging in meaningful activities can reduce dementia-related behaviors and improve the quality of life for both the PLWD and the care partner.
-These activities may include sensory stimulation, physical activity, cognitively-stimulating activities, leisure activities, or social engagement.
+Engaging in meaningful activities can reduce dementia-related behaviors and improve quality of life for both the PLWD and their care partner.
+These activities may include sensory stimulation, physical activity, cognitively stimulating activities, leisure activities, or social engagement.

 Example: